Have you thought about taking out a loan to buy a business? Many owners do.

 Have you been contributing to a retirement savings account?
 You may be able to use those funds to cover a significant portion of your upfront expenses.
 There are several ways to access the funds in your retirement savings accounts.
 But, of course, it’s important to note that any use of your retirement savings introduces risk, and in some cases, tax concerns.

-For more information about using your retirement plan to cover the costs of a business acquisition, check out this guide:
+For more information about using your retirement plan to cover the costs of buying a business, check out this guide:

 Do you own a home or other properties?
 You may be able to borrow the difference between what you owe and what the property is worth.
 Many lenders offer home equity loans with favorable terms and minimal restrictions on how the funds can be used.
 The drawback is that these loans require you to put up your house as collateral.
 This means you could lose your home if you fail to repay a home equity loan.

-Be sure to speak with a banker before considering a home equity loan to cover the costs of buying a business.
+Be sure to speak with a banker before considering a home equity loan to buy a business.

 Cash-out mortgage refinance